• pinterest logo

 Tip #1: Deep Condition Once a Week

 Naturals swear by their deep conditioner’s hydrating and curl-defining powers, and for a good reason.
-A quality deep conditioner or product like our hair mask to restore curls can help hair retain key nutrients and stay moisturized between wash days.
+A quality deep conditioner or product like our hair mask for breakage can help hair retain key nutrients and stay moisturized between wash days.
 Once you develop a solid and consistent routine, you can kiss your hair’s dry spells goodbye.

 Generally, deep conditioning once a week with an ultra-nourishing product like PATTERN’s Heavy Conditioner (featuring Shea Butter) is enough to get the job done.
 But your ideal routine depends on your schedule.
 If once every two weeks or once a month works better, then honor that.
 Just keep in mind that anything more than once a week may be too much of a good time.